 Anyhow, Mover.io provides a pleasant experience with excellent security, including end-to-end encryption, to protect your data.

-It is also fast in speed and offers similar yet basic features like the other four in this article.
+It is also fast in speed and offers similar yet basic features to the other four in this article.

 Mover.io supports a popular range of cloud storage as you can see below.